-Now that you have a book coming together, let’s talk about: “How to Format a Book for Self-Publishing”!
+Now that you have a book written (or in progress), let’s talk about: “How to Format a Book for Self-Publishing”!

-You’ve done the hard part of actually, physically, writing a book for the first time.
-You’ve poured your heart and soul into it, and then you’ve edited it down into something usable.
-Just what your audience needs and will rave about.
+Okay, so you’ve done the hard part of actually writing a book for the first time.
+You’ve poured your heart and soul into it, and then you’ve edited it into something you are proud of and just what your audience needs to help them on their journeys.

 “After climbing a great hill, one only finds that there are many more hills to climb.”

 Now we need to know how to format the book!

 Your Next Become-An-Author Hill to Climb = Book Formatting

 A little intense to call ‘formatting a book’ a hill?
 Maybe, but not really.